The Potential Role of a Hydrogen Network in Europe: Detailed Results of Least-Cost Solution with Full Grid Expansion

 \section{Detailed Results of Least-Cost Solution with Full Grid Expansion}

 In the following section we present more detailed results from the scenario where both the hydrogen and electricity grid could be expanded.
 Among the scenarios we investigated, this represents the least-cost solution. \crefrange{fig:output-ts-1}{fig:output-ts-4} show temporally resolved energy balances for different carriers: electricity, hydrogen, heat, methane, oil-based products, and carbon dioxide.
-These are daily sampled time series for a year and 3-hourly sampled time series for the month February, and indicate how different technologies are operated both seasonally and daily. \cref{fig:si:lcoe} displays the regional distribution of levelised cost of electricity for wind and solar generation. \cref{fig:si:utilisation-rate-map} indicates how synthetic fuel production facilities are operated regionally.
+These are daily sampled time series for a year and 3-hourly sampled time series for the month February, and indicate how different technologies are operated both seasonally and daily.
 How selected energy system components are operated throughout the year is shown in \cref{fig:si:utilisation-rate-ts}.
 The utilisation of electricity and hydrogen network assets are presented in \cref{fig:si:grid-utilisation}, alongside information about where energy is curtailed and what congestion rents are incurred.